fusepoolP3/overall-architecture/transformer-api.md

 # Transformer API

 This document defines an API for data transforming components.
-The term "transform" and the derived terms are used very broadly here and they include processes auch as annotating and lifting contents.
+The term "transform" and the derived terms are used very broadly here and they include processes such as annotating and lifting contents.

 ## Conventions